NellyOlova/Ovation_RRBS/README.md

 # Ovation_RRBS
-Bash scripts for mostly parallelised processing of raw (fastq) files produced with the Tecan/NuGEN Ovation RRBS Methyl-seq library preparation protocol. \
+Bash scripts for parallel processing of raw (fastq) files produced with the Tecan/NuGEN Ovation RRBS Methyl-seq library preparation protocol. \
-This workflow deals with methylation data only, for library preparation see [Ovation RRBS Methyl-seq library preparation protocol](https://slack.protocols.io:8443/view/ovation-rrbs-methyl-seq-library-prep-cve4w3gw.html). \
+This workflow deals with methylation data only (no hydroxymethyl-cytosine) - for detailed library preparation instructions see [Ovation RRBS Methyl-seq library preparation protocol](https://slack.protocols.io:8443/view/ovation-rrbs-methyl-seq-library-prep-cve4w3gw.html). \
 The Tecan(NuGEN) scripts are also included, sourced from their original repositories and all further information on utilising these is available there:\
 https://github.com/tecangenomics/NuMetRRBS \
 https://github.com/tecangenomics/nudup